Sapna-Nand/sapna-nand-resume/README.md

 - Opens LinkedIn profile in new tab
 - Professional styling with LinkedIn branding
 - Hover effects for better user experience

-### PDF Download Button
-- Generates and downloads PDF resume
-- Loading animation during generation
-- Professional filename: "Sapna_Nand_Resume.pdf"

-## 📄 PDF Resume

-The website includes an automatically generated PDF version of the resume that includes:
-- Complete professional information
-- Formatted for printing
-- Professional layout
-- Contact information and LinkedIn profile link

-## 📝 License

-This project is created for personal use.
-The design and code can be used as a template for similar resume websites.

-## 🤝 Contributing

-This is a personal resume website.
-For suggestions or improvements, please reach out via LinkedIn.

----

-*Built with modern web technologies for a professional online presence.*